james-minton/rtcc/site/content/chapters/organizing-for-a-just-and-powerful-implementation.md

 While Right to Counsel implementation and organizing may look different in your local context, your coalition can use this document as a model when thinking about your own guidance to organizers.

-{{< resource title1="Tenant Organizing in RTC Zips—What’s Different About It (PDF)" link1="/docs/12/Tenant Organizing in RTC Zips--what’s different about it.pdf" title1-2="(DOCX)" link1-2="/docs/12/Tenant Organizing in RTC Zips--what’s different about it.docx" >}}
+{{< resource title1="12.3.3.4: Tenant Organizing in RTC Zips—What’s Different About It (PDF)" link1="/docs/12/Tenant Organizing in RTC Zips--what’s different about it.pdf" title1-2="(DOCX)" link1-2="/docs/12/Tenant Organizing in RTC Zips--what’s different about it.docx" >}}